 The academy works closely with the two secondary academies and the surrounding primary schools within the Congleton area through the CECP Ltd (Congleton Education Community Partnership Ltd).
 The CECP meets regularly during the year to share ideas, good practice and how to make good use of CECP funding.
 Through this partnership we ensure that we are well informed and use economies of scale when appropriate, which include insurance and commissioning of support services of the families and children in our care.
-During 2016-17 the school has worked with three other local schools to review the possibility of forming a MAT of four primary schools from Congleton town.
-The school is also used by several local organisations in after school activities.
+During 2017-18 the school was also used by several local organisations in after school activities.